The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI

 Even superhuman TAI will only have a limited capacity to predict the consequences of its actions.
 Therefore, and particularly if its actions will incur deep changes in the Earth's environment, there could be mounting side effects that eventually pose an existential threat to humanity.
 In contrast to the previous failure modes, we now consider gradual, smooth shifts in the extinction hazard rate $m(t)$.
 For an economy with humans still in charge, \cite{Aschenbrenner2020} and \cite{Trammell2021} postulated

 where $C$ is consumption and $H$ represents ``safety goods.''
-Their result is that as humanity realizes the mounting extinction risk, it will allocate more efforts to accumulate safety goods $H$, thereby eventually mitigating the extinction risk along an ``existential risk Kuznets curve'' (unless some force, such as lack of coordination, prevents them from doing so).\footnote{In \cite{AschenbrennerTrammell2024}, safety goods $H$ are replaced with a policy variable $1-x$ representing the fraction of output that is withheld from consumption in order to reduce existential risk, and equation \eqref{eq:aschenbrenner} is replaced with (in our notation), $m(t)=\bar m C(t)^\varepsilon x(t)^\beta$.
+Their result is that as humanity realizes the mounting extinction risk, we will allocate more efforts to accumulate safety goods $H$, thereby eventually mitigating the extinction risk along an ``existential risk Kuznets curve'' (unless some force, such as lack of coordination, prevents us from doing so).\footnote{In \cite{AschenbrennerTrammell2024}, safety goods $H$ are replaced with a policy variable $1-x$ representing the fraction of output that is withheld from consumption in order to reduce existential risk, and equation \eqref{eq:aschenbrenner} is replaced with (in our notation), $m(t)=\tilde m C(t)^\varepsilon x(t)^\beta$.
 It is then shown that human extinction can be avoided only by letting $x(t)\to 0$ (and hence $1-x(t) \to 1$) sufficiently fast.} Note that human extinction can still randomly occur at any time when $m(t)>0$.